 - Traditional EAPs: 2-10%

-Organizations using behavioral science principles in tool design achieve 97% adoption -- a 4x improvement.
+Organizations using behavioral science principles in tool design achieve 97% adoption, a 4x improvement.

 The Unlimited PTO Paradox